 “That’s fine!
 We can do something else, then.
 We can do all sorts of things!”

-Goda seemed amused by his enthusiasm, but Kanna was still unsettled by it all.
-He’s so young, she thought.
-Certainly she didn’t like the unspoken air that floated between him and Goda.
-There was a physical tension of some kind there, and Kanna didn’t want to even imagine what it implied.
+Certainly, she didn’t like the unspoken air that floated between him and Goda.
+There was a tension of some kind there, and Kanna didn’t want to even imagine what it implied.

 “The priestess seemed bothered last time she saw the three of us together,” Kanna mumbled.